MAIF/otoroshi/manual/src/main/paradox/index.md

 ## Changelog

 Every release, along with the migration instructions, is documented on the [Github Releases](https://github.com/MAIF/otoroshi/releases) page.
+A condensed version of the changelog is available on [github]((https://github.com/MAIF/otoroshi/CHANGELOG.md)

 ## Patrons